 Goals, initiatives, and metrics.
 I have a huge appetite for strategy management.
 But I shouldn’t forget that breakfast is the most important meal of the day – it all starts with culture.

-(Note: This post was basis of a submission that later won the HCI Human Capital M-Prize on Leadership.)
+(Note: This post was basis of a submission which later won the HCI Human Capital M-Prize on Leadership.)